 If you think that cats hate water, well you have to think about it again!
-In this article, we will answer the question “can cats swim” and eventually learn more facts about cats.
+In this article, we will answer the question million dollar question to see if cans can swim and eventually learn more facts about cats.

 Reasons Why Cats Hate Water